kappaborg/ST/ASSIGN/Task2_Library_System_Testing.md

 #### TC6.1: Borrow Multiple Books Successfully (Up to 5)
 **Scenario:** TS6
 **Preconditions/Test Data:**
-- User "alice_brown" is logged in
+- User "user3" is logged in
 - User has no borrowed books currently
 - Five books are available: "Book1", "Book2", "Book3", "Book4", "Book5"

 **Test Steps:**
-1. Log in as user "alice_brown"
+1. Log in as user "user3"
 2. Search for and borrow "Book1"
 3. Search for and borrow "Book2"
 4. Search for and borrow "Book3"